 3) Upgrade to a line-busting POS

-Perhaps the most important decision you can make to speed up your checkout process is to choose the right POS system.
+One of the best ways to speed up your checkout process is to choose the right POS system.
 With so many different options out there on the market, it’s best to choose a POS that is designed for checkout speed.
 Particularly, look out for the following features in your POS software:

 Cross-platform capabilities that let you turn any device into a station.
 You’ll want to ensure that your POS is mobile-friendly and that it can be run from any device.
-This will allow you to ring in sales from anywhere in your store when lineups get too long.
-Which means you can speed up the checkout process for your shoppers based on real-time demand.
+Choose a system that lets you ring in sales from anywhere in your store when lineups get too long.
+This means you can speed up the checkout process for your shoppers based on real-time demand.

 Easy to navigate salescreen.
 Look for a POS software that is user friendly and designed for minimum clicks.
 Ideally, cashiers shouldn’t have to leave the salescreen in order to complete a transaction.

 Fast barcode scanning.
 To ensure a fast checkout process, it’s necessary to choose a POS system that is designed for fast scanning speed.
 It’s also important that your POS software can handle multiple barcodes per SKU.

-- Advanced inventory search.
+Advanced inventory search.
 In addition to the features mentioned above, your retail POS needs to have smart search functions and the ability to quickly recall your last search.
 This will give you and your employees the ability to search products by keyword, description, or tag in case labels fall off or barcodes are not scannable.

 4) Train your staff effectively

 Having the right POS technology and hardware in place is not enough.
-Retailers need to consider the people who are actually operating the technology a.k.a their sales associates!
+Retailers need to consider the people who are actually operating the technology (sales associates).

 Staff are a crucial part of checkout optimization.
-Which is why store owners must devote the time and resources to adequately train them.
+Which is why store owners must allocate adequate time and resources to adequately train them.
 To make things easier, think about adopting a POS system with built-in training tools.
 This will boost employee productivity and encourage self-service while significantly reducing training costs and time.

-5) Email Receipts
+6) Email Receipts at Checkout